Horizon Areas and Logarithmic Correction to the Charged Accelerating Black Hole Entropy: Introduction

+Hence in this case the area's square of outer horizon or the area's square of inner horizon depends on the mass parameter.

-Motivated by the Visser's work \cite{mv13} (see also \cite{mv13,jh,ppgrg,pp14,plb,ijmpd}), we have tried to extend our analysis here for \emph{charged accelerating anti-de Sitter (AdS) BH}.
-By explicit and exact calculation, we show that the area (or entropy) product formula of OH and IH for charged accelerating BH should \emph{not be mass-independent} and it should also \emph{not to be quantized}.
-Thus we conclude that the theorem of Ansorg-Hennig \cite{ah09} ``The area (or entropy) product formula is independent of mass'' is \emph{not} universal for charged accelerating BH.
+Another motivation comes from Visser's work~\cite{mv13}~(see also~\cite{mv13,jh,ppgrg,pp14,plb,ijmpd}).
+Using this concept here we have tried to extend our analysis for \emph{charged accelerating anti-de Sitter (AdS) BH}.
+By explicit and exact calculation, we show that the area (or entropy) product formula of OH and IH for charged accelerating BH should \emph{not be mass-independent} and also it should \emph{not to be quantized}.
+Thus, we conclude that the theorem of Ansorg-Hennig \cite{ah09} ``The area (or entropy) product formula is independent of mass'' is \emph{not} universal for charged accelerating BH.
 Moreover, we study other thermodynamic properties particularly the local thermodynamic stability by computing the specific heat.
-Under appropriate condition the BH posessess second order phase transition.
+Under appropriate condition the BH possessess second order phase transition.

 One aspect is that the leading-order logarithmic corrections to BH entropy due to quantum fluctuations around the thermal equilibrium BH temperature for charged AdS BH has not been studied previously, we compute here the logarithmic corrections to Bekenstein-Hawking entropy for the said BH and it appears to be a generic feature of the BH.
 It should be noted that we have assumed that the BH is a thermodynamic system which is in equilibrium at Bekenstein-Hawking temperature.